Twist Angle Dependent Interlayer Exciton Lifetimes in van der Waals Heterostructures: S9. Moir e exciton lifetime calculations

-where the optical matrix element describes transitions between the initial IX state $\ket{i}$ and the final photon state $\ket{f} = b^\dagger_{\bq, \sigma}\ket{0}$.
-Here, $b^\dagger_{\bq, \sigma}$ creates a photon with wave vector $\mathbf q$ and polarization $\sigma$ with respect to the vacuum state $\ket{0}$, and $N_i$ is the occupation of the initial IX states.
-To describe the moir\'{e} exciton states we use a low energy continuum model that we derive along the lines of Ref.~\cite{Yu:2015, Wu:2017, Yu:2017, Wu:2018}.
-As the basis of describing the hybridized IXs later, we have first written the wave function of IXs in the absence of interlayer coupling as:
+where the optical matrix element describes transitions between the initial exciton state $\ket{i}$ and the final photon state $\ket{f} = b^\dagger_{\bq, \sigma}\ket{0}$.
+Here, $b^\dagger_{\bq, \sigma}$ creates a photon with wave vector $\mathbf q$ and polarization $\sigma$ with respect to the vacuum state $\ket{0}$. $N_i$ is the occupation of the initial exciton states.\\ Under weak excitation conditions and using the Coulomb-gauge the light-matter interaction can be written as